bobholt/coding-standards/src/documents/pages/javascript.html.md

 #### Files ####

 Filenames should be all lowercase in order to avoid confusion on case-sensitive platforms.
-Filenames should end in .js, and should contain no punctuation except for - (dash) or _ (underscore) <mark>(we prefer dashes to underscores)</mark>.
+Filenames should end in .js, and should contain no punctuation except for - (dash) or _ (underscore) (we prefer dashes to underscores).
 For example, `myfile.js` or `my-file.js`.

 #### Variables and Functions ####